min2ha/ukwa-site/content/target/41713743/index.en.md

   "subject": null
 }

-# Roger Williams MP, Member of Parliament for Brecon and Radnor

 Roger Williams is the Liberal Democrat prospective parliamentary candidate for Brecon and Radnor.
 He is also the current MP.